arkhn/fhir-river/README.md

 ## FHIR Transformer

-The `fhir_transformer` container includes a consumer that reads events from Kafka.
+The `transformer` container includes a consumer that reads events from Kafka.
 In the `process_events` function, each event is processed individually (transform) and published in a Kafka Topic.

 ## FHIR Loader

-The `fhir_loader` container includes a consumer that reads the transformed events from Kafka and load it to the MongoDB.
+The `loader` container includes a consumer that reads the transformed events from Kafka and load it to the MongoDB.

 ## Check the mongo database